 What's the difference between raster and vector mapping?

-People ‘in the know’ when it comes to geography often talk about ‘raster’ and ‘vector’ mapping, but sometimes they forget that to ordinary people, these terms are pretty mysterious.
+People ‘in the know’ when it comes to geography often talk about ‘raster’ and ‘vector’ mapping, but sometimes these terms can be pretty mysterious.
 So, we thought it would be useful to try and describe the difference.

 Raster mapping